 In order to analyse any offer or PPA proposal, it is necessary to have long‑term electricity market prices estimates.
 We are talking about hourly prices forecasting for the entire duration of the contract, and ideally beyond, to be able to estimate the captured price of the renewable energy project or that of the consumption profile of the offtaker to understand and correctly quantify the mitigation of the market prices.Long term price forecast made in November 2010.

-To comment on all these aspects of the current market of PPA contracts for large consumers in Europe, the webinar organised by AleaSoft will feature the participation of two speakers from the consulting firm PwC: Alberto Martín, Energy Sector Consulting Principal at PwC and Reyes Gomez, Energy Sector Legal Services Principal at PwC, in addition to Oriol Saltó i Bauzà, Manager of Data Analysis and Modelling at AleaSoft.
-Antonio Delgado Rigal, CEO of AleaSoft, Óscar Barrero, Partner responsible for Energy Sector Consulting at PwC and Ivan Sanchez Saugar, Financing partner of PwC, will join the analysis table after the presentations.
+To comment on all these aspects of the current market of PPA contracts for large consumers in Europe, the webinar organised by AleaSoft will feature the participation of two speakers from the consulting firm PwC Spain: Alberto Martín, Energy Sector Consulting Principal at PwC Spain and Reyes Gomez, Energy Sector Legal Services Principal at PwC Spain, in addition to Oriol Saltó i Bauzà, Manager of Data Analysis and Modelling at AleaSoft.
+Antonio Delgado Rigal, CEO of AleaSoft, Óscar Barrero, Partner responsible for Energy Sector Consulting at PwC Spain and Ivan Sanchez Saugar, Financing partner of PwC Spain, will join the analysis table after the presentations.

 The evolution of the energy markets and the financing of the renewable energy projects in Europe in 2021

 At AleaSoft the third part of this series of webinars “Prospects for the energy markets in Europe from 2021 (III)” is already being organised, which will be held on February 18, and that this time will have the collaboration of ENGIE, to analyse the prospects for the energy markets and the financing of the renewable energy projects from this 2021.